"... wanna run eCommerce on Drupal 8 but don't know if it's a good idea."

 Of course, this "reason" becomes a really strong selling point only if/when:

 - you have non-standard business requirements

 - it's a large, complex eCommerce website that you're building

 Reason #2: Your eStore Grows With Drupal

 And by that I mean that it's designed to keep the resources and the time required to handle your online store's growth at a minimum.

 - powered by the API-first initiative

-… the Drupal 8 eCommerce platform makes the best choice if "scalability" is on top of your list of requirements.
+… Drupal eCommerce solutions make the best choice if "scalability" is on top of your list of requirements.